maor-mil/maormil-rabbitmq-datasource/README.md

 * This plugin does not support advanced TLS Configuration for RabbitMQ connections.
 * This plugin only supports JSON based messages that and throws away any non JSON message.
 The JSON can contain numbers, strings, booleans, and JSON formatted values.
 Nested object values can be extracted using the Extract Fields transformation (or being processed by the [Plotly by nline](https://github.com/nline/nline-plotlyjs-panel) panel plugin).
 * **This plugin automatically attaches timestamps to the messages** when they are received.
 Timestamps included in the message body can be parsed using the Convert field type transformation. **The key name of the added timestamp is: `RmqMsgConsumedTimestamp`**
+* Currently the only supported offsets are First and Last (no specific offset or timestamp support when consuming messages from the RabbitMQ streams).
 * As written above - **If the user decides to remove the RabbitMQ Datasource (from the Grafana) - ONLY THE CONSUMER will be removed from the RabbitMQ.** The stream, exchanges and bindings that were created from the RabbitMQ Datasource will still exists in the RabbitMQ.
 So if you wish for them to be deleted, you must do it manually.

 ## Known Errors and Causes When Trying To Connect To RabbitMQ